Buying Plywood — Avoid Costly Mistakes | SplicePly

 12. Ignoring Brand Reliability

-The plywood manufacturer plays a major role in product consistency and performance.
+The manufacturer plays a significant role in determining plywood quality and consistency.

 Unreliable manufacturers may compromise on: